hammadshahidviftech/react-application-announcements/react-application-announcements/README.md

 1. Install PnPPowerShell `Install-Module SharePointPnPPowerShellOnline`
 1. Connect to your site `Connect-PnPOnline https://MyTenant.sharepoint.com/sites/MySite`
 1. Deploy the PnP Provisioning template `Apply-PnPProvisioningTemplate sharepoint\assets\pnptemplate.xml -Handlers Fields,ContentTypes,Lists`
-1. Add the custom action (remember to replace Contoso in the ClientSideComponentProperties by your site name) `Add-PnPCustomAction -Name "Announcements" -Title "Announcements" -Location "ClientSideExtension.ApplicationCustomizer" -ClientSideComponentId "dd7ec4fd-97aa-44c5-b6ad-87535862e0bf" -ClientSideComponentProperties="{&quot;listName&quot;:&quot;Site Announcements&quot;, &quot;siteUrl&quot;:&quot;/sites/Contoso&quot;}"`
+1. Add the custom action (remember to replace Contoso in the ClientSideComponentProperties by your site name) `Add-PnPCustomAction -Name "Announcements" -Title "Announcements" -Location "ClientSideExtension.ApplicationCustomizer" -ClientSideComponentId "dd7ec4fd-97aa-44c5-b6ad-87535862e0bf" -ClientSideComponentProperties="{&quot;listName&quot;:&quot;Announcements&quot;, &quot;siteUrl&quot;:&quot;/sites/Contoso&quot;}"`

 Also, note that the template file also includes an example on how to deploy an extension on a site.
 This requires the app to be deployed to the app catalog